 You can find code coverage statistics in the upper-right corner of the Qodana report UI.
 It also enumerates the inspections that were employed by the feature.

-You can overview code coverage reports using IntelliJ IDEA, WebStorm, and PhpStorm IDEs starting from version 2023.2.
+You can view code coverage reports using IntelliJ IDEA, WebStorm, PhpStorm, PyCharm, and GoLand IDEs starting from version 2023.2.
 This feature is available for reports retrieved from Qodana Cloud after linking, or reports from local storage.

 Open reports from Qodana Cloud

 In thedialog, click .

 This will redirect you to the authentication page.

 In thedialog, search for the project you would like to link with.